veldrane/ocp-chckp-egress/readme.md

 ##### Egress

-Ip adress is get from netnamespace object, other solution is not supported
+Ip adress is got from netnamespace object, other solution is not supported

 ##### Ingress

-Ip address is get from external ip of the svc, usualy binded with keepalived ip adresses.
+Ip address is got from external ip of the svc, usualy binded with keepalived ip adresses.
 Other solution is not supported.

 #### How it works

-After start chckpapi ask kubernetes api for all namespace object with annotation details and netnamespace objects, join all information together and present that in the json format supported by checkpoint part.
+After start chckpapi asks kubernetes api for all namespace object with annotation details and netnamespace objects, join all information together and presents that in the json format supported by checkpoint part.
 This part is done by background process and it keeps repeating each 5 mins.
 Json is published from internal structers so its not possible to DoS k8s api by huge calling of this svc.